How can we help Venezuelans? Hire a freelancer.

 All entries are due to us at firstname.lastname@example.org by Feb 20, 2019.

 We have exciting news.
 Coming for August 1, 2019 Boomerang and Atresmedia's recent Spy Drama El tiempo entre costuras will be available in classrooms and for remote assignments.
 It is a war-time drama based on the New York Times bestseller of the same name.
-We have leveled the project for your students in High School Spanish 2-3 or for intermediate independent users.
+We have leveled the project for your students in Spanish 2-4 or for intermediate independent users.
 It is currently available only on EduNovela.com!
-This series is not available on Netflix, Hulu, or any other streaming tool at the moment.
-We are exclusively offering Spanish-only subtitles for your students' growth in fluency and listening skills.
+We are offering Spanish-only subtitles for your students' growth in fluency and listening skills.

-The price will be $10 per student user per academic year and will include all of the same features you have with Silvana sin lana and Gran Hotel such as vocabulary, Pre and Post readings, rich classroom discussion activities, and more, PLUS as a new feature for this novel turned TV series, an array of optional original reading passages, free to your students.
+You will have all of the same features you have with Silvana sin lana and Gran Hotel such as vocabulary cards, Pre and Post readings, rich classroom discussion activities, and more.

 The learning system will be the same as what you use for your current program, with each episode being approximately 15 minutes in length and 42 episodes in total, subtitles in Spanish only.